vitaly-t/connection-string/README.md

 #### Method `setDefaults(defaults) => ConnectionString`

-The method takes an object with default values, sets those for all the properties that were not specified within the connection string, and returns the same object (itself).
+The method takes an object with default values, and sets those for all the properties that were not specified within the connection string, and returns the same object (itself).

-You can make use of this method either explicitly, after constructing the class, or implicitly, by passing `defaults` into the parser/constructor.
+You can make use of this method either explicitly, after constructing the class, or implicitly, by passing the `defaults` object into the parser/constructor.

 #### Method `build() => string`